tanyouliang95/fleet-adapter-tutorial/README.md

 Until now, we have focused on extending the vendor fleet.
 Our ultimate aim is to generate **feasible trajectory solutions considering the operations of all other RMF fleets.** Our current setup can only generate feasible trajectories given the vendor fleet is the only fleet in operation.
 We take the following steps to achieve our goals:
 * Relate the vendor fleet map to a RMF Graph, a high level abstraction of the traffic lanes ( Done in 03-Parse-Yaml-to-Graph )
 * Relate the vendor fleet movements to an RMF Trajectory, a high level abstraction of fleet motion.
-* Consider information about other fleets in the environment in an RMF Schedule, in order to generate feasible trajectories.
+* Factor information about other fleets in the environment in an RMF Schedule, in order to generate feasible trajectories.

-We focus on the second and third point here, in particular, how to encapsulate information about other fleets in the environment.
+We focus on the third point here. specifically, how RMF stores information about other fleets in the environment.

 ## Trajectory
 A [Trajectory](https://github.com/osrf/rmf_core/blob/traffic_msgs/rmf_traffic/include/rmf_traffic/Trajectory.hpp) is an RMF abstraction of the space-time occupation of a robot.
 Usage is documented in the [tests](https://github.com/osrf/rmf_core/blob/traffic_msgs/rmf_traffic/test/unit/test_Trajectory.cpp).
 A trajectory is a sequence of [Segments]([Segments](https://github.com/osrf/rmf_core/blob/traffic_msgs/rmf_traffic/include/rmf_traffic/Trajectory.hpp#L189)).
 Each Segment encapsulates the following information: